Cifar Library and Demo¶

 Let's now properly define a CNN model to compare.

-The model was built following a Keras model in Kaggle (thanks @ektasharm), which provided hardcoded values for all layers of the model -- so it doesn't make use of the hyperparamters set in the context.
+The model was built following a Keras model in Kaggle (thanks @ektasharm), which provided hardcoded values for all layers of the model -- so it doesn't make use of the hyperparameters set in the model.Store.
 It achieves ~86% on the validation set, after 80,000 steps of batch size 64 (~100 epochs).

 Notice that since it uses batch normalization, the training process will, at the end, update the moving averages of mean and variance: this improves the running estimate the model keeps during training.
 This interesting blog post explains about it.